 How do I buy my books?

 Books are purchased from ESU'S Memorial Union Bookstore (a subsidiary of Barnes & Noble) by mail, phone, or online and shipped directly to students.
-For more details, please visit Distance Education's textbook page.
+For more details, please visit the bookstore's website.

 What if I have more questions?
 Who can I contact?